interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 ###Extra Router

-After putting the main AP outside, facing away from my house, and then connecting to it from the other side of the house, the setup worked, but I got really low througput.
+After putting the main AP outside, facing away from my house, and then connecting to it from the other side of the house, the setup worked, but I got really low throughput.
 I attributed this to being exactly where the directional antenna in the AP wasn't pointing, and so I added an extra WRT54G router I had lying around to cover the inside of my house.
 The router has one of its LAN ports hooked up to the data port on the PoE injector, and bridges from Ethernet to another AP-mode WiFi SSID that I connect to from inside the house.
 Once I set that up, throughput improved dramatically.

 ##Software Components